Bruce Kendall

 Anthony Bruce Kendall MBE (born 27 June 1964) is a two-time Olympic medallist in sailing for New Zealand.

 He has served as an elected member of the Howick Local Board since 2019.

 Yachting

-Kendall's family are yachtsmen.
+Kendall's family are sailors.
 He began sailing in the P-class and Starlings before progressing to crewing 470 and keelboats.
 When he was 14 he turned to windsurfing.

 Olympics

 Competing in boardsailing, Kendall's first medal was a bronze at the 1984 Summer Olympics in Los Angeles.
 At the 1988 Summer Olympics in Seoul, he improved to win the gold medal.
 Kendall also competed at the following Olympics in Barcelona, just failing to win another medal due to faulty equipment.
 The fin on his Lechner board, which were supplied by the Olympic regatta organisers in those days, snapped in the third race.

 At the 1996 Summer Olympics in Atlanta, Kendall was a sailing coach for the New Zealand team.
 Kendall attempted to qualify for the 2008 Summer Olympics in Beijing in the Tornado class with fellow former Olympic boardsailing representative Aaron McIntosh, but they were unsuccessful.

 Kendall is the older brother of Barbara Kendall, who is also an Olympic gold medallist.
 They are the only brother and sister to have achieved this feat for New Zealand.